 A successful approach to value chain GHG emission reduction requires us to lead the way ourselves.
 We systematically analysed our energy consumption, including up-to-date market-based data where available.
 To optimise our energy consumption, we want to 1) use resources as efficiently as possible and 2) transition to procuring as much renewable energy as possible.
-That will allow us to encourage direct business partners and value chain contributors to decarbonise their energy consumption.
-As energy-efficient and renewable energy generation technology is available at scale, we consider switching to be an issue of technology adaptation to both.
+That will allow us to encourage direct business partners and value chain contributors to decarbonise their energy generation technology is available at scale, we consider switching to be an issue of technology adaptation to both.